akshayseshadri/minimax-fidelity-estimation/README.md

 The `examples` directory also contains the directories `yaml_files`, `estimator_files`, and `outcome_files`.
 These directories have files that were used for the examples given in the Jupyter notebook.

 # License
-We release this software under the `MIT License`.
-See `LICENSE` file.
+We release this software under the open source `MIT License`.
+See the [`LICENSE`](LICENSE) file.

 # Notes
+This code implements the minimax method detailed in `TODO`.
-Please cite `TODO` if you are using this code for estimating fidelity or expectation values.
+Please consider citing our work if you are using this code for estimating fidelity or expectation values.